Fires happen. That’s a fact. Thankfully, they are fairly rare occurrences, but when they do happen, the results can be catastrophic.

 • Ensure vulnerable persons are being assisted (this should be clearly explained in a Personal Emergency Evacuation Plan or PEEP).

 • Ensure everyone has exited the premises.
-This must include restrooms, storage areas.
+This must include restrooms and storage areas.

 • Use firefighting equipment such as extinguishers only if it is safe to do so.